garyPenhook/skcc_awards_calculator/README.md

 - Check that file contains `<EOR>` markers
 - Ensure CALL and QSO_DATE fields are present

+**"Invalid URL" error**
+- Ensure roster URL starts with http:// or https://
+- Check for typos in the URL
+- Leave URL field blank to use default SKCC roster URL

+**"Non-ADIF files ignored" warning**
+- Only .adi and .adif files are processed
+- Convert other log formats to ADIF before importing
+- Check file extensions are correct

+**CSV import warnings**
+- Invalid member numbers (non-numeric) are skipped
+- Empty rows and malformed data are automatically filtered
+- Warning messages show how many rows were skipped

 **Low matching QSO count**
 - Many QSOs may be with non-SKCC members (normal)
 - Check that SKCC numbers in log are correct